 COPS Anti-Heroin Task Force (AHTF) Program

-The COPS Anti-Heroin Task Force (AHTF) Program is a competitive grant solicitation, open to state law enforcement agencies with multijurisdictional reach and interdisciplinary team (e.g. task force) structures, in states with high per capita rates of primary treatment admissions.
+The COPS Office Anti-Heroin Task Force (AHTF) Program is a competitive grant solicitation, open to state law enforcement agencies with multijurisdictional reach and interdisciplinary team (e.g. task force) structures, in states with high per capita rates of primary treatment admissions.

-Approximately $32 million in funding is available for FY 2019 AHTF.
-Each grant is two years (24 months) in duration, and there is no local match.
-Each grant recipient may receive a maximum of $3 million.
+Approximately $35 million in funding is available for FY 2021 AHTF.
+Each grant is three years (36 months) in duration, and there is no local match.
+Each grant recipient may receive a maximum of $4 million.

 The Anti-Heroin Task Force (AHTF) Program is open to all:

 AHTF may not be used to fund treatment programs or to prosecute heroin and other opioids-related activities.